meker12/commerce-channels.en/help/amazon-sales-channel/listing-changes-log.md

 # Listing Changes Log

-The Listing Changes Log shows the changes that have occurred in your Amazon Seller Account as a reflection of your [!DNL Amazon Sales Channel] settings.
+The Listing Changes Log shows the changes that have occurred in your [!DNL Amazon Seller Account] as a reflection of your [!DNL Amazon Sales Channel] settings.
 This log indicates the global changes that have been synced between Amazon and [!DNL Amazon Sales Channel].
 This log includes listing changes for a product SKU such as the type of action (change), brief description of the change, and the date of the change.

 No actions are available for the log.
 It is a review-only feature.